 Bodhi tree

-Referring to Tran Quoc Tu, people will immediately remember the large Bodhi tree taken as cutting of the original tree in Bodh Gaya, India under which the Buddha sat and achieved enlightenment around 25 centuries ago.
+Referring to Tran Quoc Tu, people will immediately remember the large Bodhi tree taken as a cutting of the original tree in Bodh Gaya, India, under which the Buddha sat and achieved enlightenment around 25 centuries ago.
 The gift was made in 1959, marking the visit of the Indian president Rajendra Prasad.

 Source: collected by An

-Follow us for the best deal with Vietnam package tours and visa services!
+Follow us for the best deals on Vietnam package tours and visa services!